intel/neural-speed/pytorch_lowerprecision.md

 **Authors:**
 * @xinhe3, hengyume

+## **Summary**
+In this proposal, we mainly discuss the storage data type, compute data type, quantization, and serialization, to facilitate the low-bit (INT4/FP4) LLM inference for PyTorch/IPEX.

 ## **Motivation**
-The community is active to support sub-byte low precision inference for LLMs, where the sub-byte may include INT4, FP4, NF4, INT2/3/5/6/7, MX formats, etc. In this proposal, we mainly focus on INT4 and FP4, and discuss the storage data type, compute data type, quantization, and serialization for PyTorch/IPEX, while we borrow the idea of block-wise sub-byte support from the recent work like [llama.cpp](https://github.com/ggerganov/llama.cpp) and [OCP MX format](https://www.opencompute.org/blog/amd-arm-intel-meta-microsoft-nvidia-and-qualcomm-standardize-next-generation-narrow-precision-data-formats-for-ai).
+The community is active to support sub-byte low precision inference for LLMs, where the sub-byte may include INT4, FP4, NF4, INT2/3/5/6/7, MX formats, etc. The ecosystem is bringing up new idea of group-wise sub-byte support from the recent work like [llama.cpp](https://github.com/ggerganov/llama.cpp) and [OCP MX format](https://www.opencompute.org/blog/amd-arm-intel-meta-microsoft-nvidia-and-qualcomm-standardize-next-generation-narrow-precision-data-formats-for-ai).

 ## **Storage data type**

 ### Option 1: reuse torch.uint8
 We follow the existing storage data type torch.uint8 to represent INT4/FP4 and there is no new storage required.
 In particular, uint8 is interchangeable with a pair of uint4 in PyTorch.

 ```cpp